imtbl/hydrus-server-docker/README.md

 if you add more, you will also need to expose additional ports.

-Per default, hydrus-server-docker stores its databases and media inside the `/data` directory.
-It is highly recommended to create a named volume and mount it to the same location if you wish to persist the data beyond the lifetime of the container and/or access it on the host:
+Per default, hydrus-server-docker stores its databases and media inside the `/data` directory which is a mount point that is persisted as a volume.
+A new volume will be created every time a container is created, making it less ideal as a long-term solution.
+Instead, you should create a named volume yourself and mount that over it instead:

 ```zsh
 user@local:~$ docker volume create hydrus-server-data